 The Contendings of Horus & Set

 An Egyptian manuscript from the 20th Dynasty (1190-1077 BCE) tells the much older story of the battle for control of the world between Horus, son of Osiris, and his uncle Set.
-The manuscript is the story of the legal battle before the gods over who is the rightful king of Egypt.
+The story, known as The Contendings of Horus and Set, is the account of the legal battle before the gods over who is the rightful king of Egypt.
 Horus and Set both present their cases and then must prove themselves in a series of contests and battles which are all won by Horus who, in the end, is proclaimed king.

 The Contendings of Horus and Set is only one version of what happened after Horus was born and Osiris descended to the underworld.
 Other myths describe how Isis hid her child from Set in the swamps of the Nile Delta as Set searched for the boy to murder him.
 The popular tale of Isis and the Seven Scorpions is set during this time and depicts Isis going out at night to local towns to beg for food for herself and her son.
 There are other stories and legends concerning Horus' youth and Isis' care for him, and when he had matured he challenged his uncle for the throne.